 This twisted tale disproves the proverb that “You can’t judge a book by its cover.”
 Because in the literal sense, based on need and purpose, you obviously can.
 But if a book’s cover is never opened is it misjudged?
 It’s true you can’t judge a book’s “contents” by its cover but can you judge the person with the book by its cover?
 Or perhaps place judgment on a person based on the conditions of the covers of their books?
 It would seem that one’s literary choices, and their condition, could tell you a lot about the person themselves.
 Maybe you can judge a person by the cover of their book… but who am I to judge?

-I welcome almost all questions and comments either through the Focus, or just E-mail me at firstname.lastname@example.org.
-Or you can FRIEND me on Facebook under Saw’s Brood!
+I welcome almost all questions and comments via FOCUS, or email me at email@example.com or you can FRIEND me on Facebook under Saw’s Brood!